jfspps/howtos/ProgrammingC++/7_WindowsAPIGDIPart2.md

 # GDI Windows API applications Part 2

-This article covers more about the GDI, including graphical objects, timing functions and messaging.
+This article covers more about the GDI, including graphical objects, timing functions, sending messages to controls and getting system information.

 ## GDI objects